seanox/aspect-js/manual/en/events.md

 # Object/Model Binding

-These events occur during object/model binding.
+These events occur during the object/model binding.
 The callback method is passed the current selector.
 It can influence this and/or the corresponding element, but not the object/model binding.